Tag Archives: Lower case

 I have set out here not to teach fancy lettering, but good lettering.
 A page of well-made and well-spaced letters is a thing of great beauty and something to which we should all aspire.

-You can write like that if you really want to practise, practise, practise.
-I am still practising.
+You can write like that if you really want to practice, practice, practice.
+I am still practicing.

 Keep watching this space …